Sunday, July 31, 2011

 Shelter 3 at the Waterways Experiment Station

-In the previous essay, I described how the Waterways Experiment Station formerly conducted numerous tests using hydraulic models.
-Some were outside, like the famous Mississippi Basin Model in Clinton (see the December 2010 update).
+In the previous article, I described how the Waterways Experiment Station formerly conducted numerous tests using hydraulic models.
+Some were outside, like the famous Mississippi Basin Model in Jackson (see the December 2010 update).
 But most models were inside shelters or hangars to keep them out of the weather and limit dirt and debris.

 (Notice the "blooming" around the windows and doors.
 This is diffraction that occurs when the source of light is many stops brighter than the main part of the image.
 It is worse with small-sensor point-and-shoot cameras.
 High-speed black and white film would have responded similarly because of the thickness of the emulsion, but a thin, low-speed film like Kodak Panatomic-X would have minimized the blooming.
 The quality of the lens coating and the number of elements also affects diffraction.)